Vantiq/vantiq-extension-sources/EasyModbusSource/README.md

    }
 ]
 ```
-the following select statement will return a specific value from the requested list, actualy the first value in the colis list, noticed that the returned value is boolean and not integer as the previos example
+The following select statement will return a specific value from the requested list, actualy the first value in the coils list.
+Notice that the returned value is boolean and not integer as the previous example

 ```
 select * from source EasyModbus1 as r with query : "select item0 from coils"